Henry'S Coffeehouse

 Reviews

-I had high expectations for Henry'S Coffeehouse, but I was let down.
-The coffee was bitter, and the service was slow.
-I won't be returning to the Mile 4 Stampede Rd, Healy, Alaska 99743 location.
+I had high hopes for Henry'S Coffeehouse, but I was left disappointed.
+The coffee tasted burnt, and the pastries were stale.
+It's safe to say I won't be returning to the Mile 4 Stampede Rd, Healy, Alaska 99743 location.